 Implied consent laws (when a breath test or other test for alcohol or drugs is refused) which can result in points and license sanctions.

-Administrative laws which empower hearing officers that are employed by the Secretary of State to conduct implied consent and license appeal hearings.
+Administrative laws which empower the Secretary of State to conduct implied consent and license appeal hearings.

 Appellate laws which allow a person to appeal an administrative decision to circuit court.